 As numerical solutions are only approximations to the true solutions, it is necessary to verify their accuracies.
 First, we need to show that the initial conditions $\hat{X}$ and $d\hat{X}/dr_{*}$ that we use are sufficiently accurate such that when solving for $\hat{X}^{\mathrm{in, up}}$ the corresponding asymptotic boundary forms are satisfied.
 Next, we need to show that the numerical solutions actually satisfy the \gls{GSN} equation inside the integration domain.
 In both cases, we can evaluate the residual $\varepsilon$, which is defined as

 where a smaller value (ideally zero) means a better agreement of a numerical solution $\hat{X}$ with the \gls{GSN} equation.

-Fig.~\ref{fig:epsilon_ansatz} shows the residual $\varepsilon$ of the ansatz, $f^{\infty}_{\pm}$ near infinity (upper panel) and $g^{\mathrm{H}}_{\pm}$ near the horizon (lower panel) as functions of $r_{*}$.
-For both panels, solid lines correspond to the out-going ansatzes and dash lines correspond to the in-going ansatzes truncated to different orders $N=0,1,2,3$, i.e. keeping the first $N+1$ terms in Eq.~\eqref{eq:finfpm} and Eq.~\eqref{eq:fhorpm} respectively.
-Recall that for all the numerical results we have shown previously, we set the numerical outer boundary $r_{*}^{\mathrm{out}} = 1000M$ and truncate $f^{\infty}_{\pm}$ at $N = 3$ (i.e. including the first four terms).
+Figure~\ref{fig:epsilon_ansatz} shows the residual $\varepsilon$ of the ans\"{a}tze, $f^{\infty}_{\pm}$ near infinity (upper panel) and $g^{\mathrm{H}}_{\pm}$ near the horizon (lower panel) as functions of $r_{*}$.
+For both panels, solid lines correspond to the outgoing ans\"{a}tze and dashed lines correspond to the ingoing ans\"{a}tze truncated to different orders $N=0,1,2,3$, i.e., keeping the first $N+1$ terms in Eqs.~\eqref{eq:finfpm} and \eqref{eq:fhorpm}, respectively.
+Recall that for all the numerical results we have shown previously, we set the numerical outer boundary $r_{*}^{\mathrm{out}} = 1000M$ and truncate $f^{\infty}_{\pm}$ at $N = 3$ (i.e., including the first four terms).
 From Fig.~\ref{fig:epsilon_ansatz_f} we see that this corresponds to $\varepsilon \approx 10^{-13}$.
-As expected, for a fixed $r_{*} \gg 1$, the residual $\varepsilon$ decreases as one keeps more terms (i.e. higher $N$) in the summation in Eq.~\eqref{eq:finfpm}.
+As expected, for a fixed $r_{*} \gg 1$, the residual $\varepsilon$ decreases as one keeps more terms (i.e., higher $N$) in the summation in Eq.~\eqref{eq:finfpm}.
 Alternatively, for a fixed $N$, the residual $\varepsilon$ goes down as one has an numerical outer boundary $r_{*}^{\mathrm{out}}$ further away from the \gls{BH}.

-As for the numerical inner boundary $r_{*}^{\mathrm{in}}$, recall that we set $r_{*}^{\mathrm{in}} = -50M$ and truncate $g^{\mathrm{H}}_{\pm}$ such that only the leading term is kept (i.e. $N = 0$).
+As for the numerical inner boundary $r_{*}^{\mathrm{in}}$, recall that we set $r_{*}^{\mathrm{in}} = -50M$ and truncate $g^{\mathrm{H}}_{\pm}$ such that only the leading term is kept (i.e., $N = 0$).
 From Fig.~\ref{fig:epsilon_ansatz_g} we see that this corresponds to $\varepsilon \approx 10^{-10}$.
 Similar to $f^{\infty}_{\pm}$, the residual decreases with a higher $N$ in the summation of Eq.~\eqref{eq:fhorpm} for a fixed $r_{*}$ until the precision of a double-precision floating-point number (around $10^{-15}$) is reached and $\varepsilon$ plateaus.
 Again, for a fixed $N$, as one sets the inner boundary closer to the horizon, the residual drops until around $10^{-15}$.